 Uses of arnica (And where to buy it)

 Arnica flowers are most often used as an infused oil or cream – click here for my homemade arnica oil and arnica cream recipes.

 Something to keep in mind when purchasing arnica is that because arnica it’s listed as a species to watch by United Plant Savers (not currently endangered but potentially at risk), it’s important to purchase arnica that is specifically designated as sustainably harvested or cultivated.
 Sustainably harvest plants are typically gathered from the wild, but some is left behind to ensure that the species remains healthy.
 Cultivated arnica is grown on farms that have dedicated themselves to making it available for therapeutic use.
 Purchasing cultivated herbs is a great way to support farmers and the continued production of valuable herbs.

 A teeny tiny jar of arnica cream can cost more than $30, but learning to make your arnica oil and/or arnica cream is super cost effective, and very handy for those bumpy bruisy situations.
-You can find my arnica cream recipe here.
+You can buy organic dried arnica blossoms here, and you’ll find my arnica cream recipe here.

 Contraindications for arnica

 Arnica is an herb to respect.
 Internally, it can damage many organs, and externally it can cause irritation in some people.
 It should never be used in the following scenarios:

 - Long-term (more than six weeks on a daily basis)

 - Before surgery